garsua/aiida-gollum/docs/plugins/gollum.rst

 Complex data structures such as blocks with various rows and columns are defined by using an appropriate key and Python's multiline string constructor.
-It is necessary to distinguis between numerical blocks (``NBlock``)::
+It is necessary to distinguish between numerical blocks (``NBlock``)::

         'NBlock leadp': """